Willow Foundation

-The Willow Foundation is a national charity established in 1999 by Arsenal footballer and BBC sports commentator Bob Wilson and his wife Megs as a lasting memorial to their daughter, Anna, who died of cancer aged 31.
-It is the only national charity to provide psychological and emotional support for seriously ill 16- to 40-year-olds through the provision of special day experiences.
+Willow is a national charity established in 1999 by Arsenal footballer and BBC sports commentator Bob Wilson and his wife Megs as a lasting memorial to their daughter, Anna, who died of cancer aged 31.
+It is the only national charity to provide special days, breaks and treats for 16- to 40-year-olds facing a range of life-threatening conditions.

 Every special day aims to provide beneficiaries and their loved ones with a break from the realities of their diagnosis and treatment and the inspiration to make the most out of life.
 At a time of uncertainty, spending quality time with family and friends can help restore a sense of normality, boost confidence and create precious memories for the future.

-To date, Willow has provided more than 15,000 special days for young adults living with life-threatening conditions including cancer, motor neurone disease, cystic fibrosis and Huntington's disease.
-2013 saw the 10,000th Special Day Willow provided and 2019 will see the 16,000th.
-The importance of having something positive to look forward to at such a difficult time cannot be overestimated and provides memories and motivation for the beneficiaries and those close to them.
+To date, Willow has provided more than 22,500 special days for young adults living with serious illnesses including cancer and rarer conditions such as motor neurone disease, cystic fibrosis and Huntington's disease.
+2024 saw the charity reach the milestones of both 20,000 special experiences and 25 years of supporting seriously ill young adults.
+The importance of having something positive to look forward to at such a difficult time cannot be overestimated as it provides precious memories and respite for the beneficiaries and those close to them.

 The charity receives no government or lottery funding and is totally reliant on the generosity of individuals, companies and trusts to fund its work.
-Among donors and supporters have been Pat Jennings OBE KSG, Natasha Kaplinsky, DJ Tim Westwood, Bob Finch and Michael Holland's Oil Aid.
+David Seaman MBE, and his wife Frankie, became honorary presidents of the charity in 2023, working alongside Bob and Megs.

-In 2018 a football superfan raised £17,500 for the charity by touring 92 league stadiums in 12 days and becoming the first person to run around every ground he visited in the country.
+Among the charity's ambassadors are Pat Jennings OBE KSG, Natasha Kaplinsky, Mary Nightingale, Ian Wright OBE and Alfie Boe.